abpframework/abp/docs/en/Blog-Posts/2021-01-14 v4_2_Preview/POST.md

 ### Other News

-* Implemented Iyzico as a payment gateway for the payment module in addition to Paypal, Stripe, 2Checkout and Payu.
+* Implemented Iyzico as a payment gateway provider for the [payment module](https://commercial.abp.io/modules/Volo.Payment) in addition to Paypal, Stripe, 2Checkout and Payu providers.

 ## ABP Community News